Early (like 4:00 am early), Jane dropped me off at the little Mesa airport

-He gave me a big hug, took my backpack, and opened my car door.
+He hugged me, took my backpack, and opened my car door.

 I came home and fell asleep on my mom's bed for a few hours.

-It was a nice evening to connect with my sisters, sisters-in-laws,
+It was a lovely evening to connect with my sisters, sisters-in-law,

 cousins, and cute nieces out on my mom's back lawn.

-In the morning my brother Andrew sent me a text invited me to
+In the morning, my brother Andrew sent me a text inviting me to

 go to lunch with just my brothers at their exclusive